allenai/allenact/docs/tutorials/distributed-objectnav-tutorial.md

 cd ~/allenact && source ~/allenact_venv/bin/activate
 ```

-To finalize our local setup to run our experiment.
-Note that, even if we use a shared filesystem through all nodes, we
+Note that we might need to install `libvulkan1` in each node (even if the AllenAct setup is shared across nodes) if it
-still need to install `libvulkan1` in each node (if it's not available).
+is not already available.

 ### Local filesystems

-If our nodes are not using a shared filesystem, we'll need to propagate the setup to the rest of nodes.
+If our cluster does not use a shared filesystem, we'll need to propagate the setup to the rest of nodes.
 Assuming
 we can just `ssh` with the current user to all nodes, we can propagate our config with

 ```bash